-If your horse stays in full work all winter and spends most of his time indoors or in very mild weather, a FULL BODY CLIP is probably your best bet.
-It greatly reduces coolout time and keeps your horse looking show-ring ready all season long.Back To Top↑
+If your horse stays in full work and spends most of his time indoors or in very mild weather, a FULL BODY CLIP is probably your best bet.
+This clip greatly reduces cooldown time and keeps your horse looking show-ring ready all season long.Back To Top↑

 We’ll walk you through it, by the numbers